 The Bank primarily lends to the District Associations in the form of a line of credit to fund the Associations' earning assets.
 These lines of credit (or Direct Notes) are collateralized by a pledge of substantially all of each Association's assets.
-The terms of the Direct Notes are governed by a general financing agreement between the Bank and Association.
+The terms of the Direct Notes are governed by a General Financing Agreement (GFA) between the Bank and Association.
 Each advance is structured such that the principal cash flow, repricing characteristics, and underlying index (if any) of the advance match those of the assets being funded.
 By match-funding the Association loans, the Associations' exposure to interest rate risk is minimized.

-In addition to providing loan funds, the Bank provides District Associations with banking and support services such as: accounting, human resources, information systems, and marketing.
-The costs of these support services are included in the interest charges to the Associations, or in some cases billed directly to certain Associations that use a specific service.
+In addition to providing funding for earning assets, the Bank provides District Associations with banking and support services such as: accounting, human resources, information systems, and marketing.
+The costs of these support services are included in the cost of the Direct Note, or in some cases billed directly to certain Associations that use a specific service.

 The Association is authorized to provide, either directly or in participation with other lenders, credit, credit commitments, and related services to eligible borrowers.
-Eligible borrowers include farmers, ranchers, producers or harvesters of aquatic products, rural residents, and farm-related businesses.
+Eligible borrowers include farmers, ranchers, producers or harvesters of aquatic products, rural residents, and farmrelated businesses.